November 08, 2023

 At just 30 years of age, Wiradjuri woman and mother-of-three Kira-Lea Dargin has experienced more than many would in a lifetime – not that you would know.
-Unassuming and focussed, Kira-Lea is readily forthcoming when asked about her life experiences but in conversation, she modestly sticks to the topic at hand.
+Unassuming and focused, Kira-Lea is readily forthcoming when asked about her life experiences but in conversation, she modestly sticks to the topic at hand.

-Kira-Lea’s remarkable journey with sport begun in her childhood in South Australia.
+Kira-Lea’s remarkable journey with sport began in her childhood in South Australia.
 As the only girl amongst her siblings until she was 14 years old, growing up with her football-playing brothers meant she dabbled in different codes without hesitation.

 “All I knew was hanging out with the boys.
 My brothers actually played soccer and rugby, so I went to AFL for something different.
 It was high school-based and I never took it seriously because there was no women’s league at the time and, beyond schoolgirl squads, no career path,” she admits.
-“As for rugby,” she continues, “It was fairly new in South Australia and but I figured if I had to be there to support my brothers I might as well chuck on the boots and have a run!
+“As for rugby,” she continues, “It was fairly new in South Australia but I figured if I had to be there to support my brothers I might as well chuck on the boots and have a run!
 I was always a bit of a sporty kid, I didn’t mind putting hits on the other girls, especially if they knew that I was going to target them.”

 In 2015, after an early diagnosis of nasal cavity cancer, Kira-Lea underwent surgery to remove her sinus tissue, astonishingly coming as close to 1mm to her eye in the process.
 The experience had a profound effect on the young mother and it wasn’t until this life-altering health battle that she then looked to play team sport again, something few facing such frightening circumstances would be compelled to do.
 Rather than being diminished by the unsettling experience, Kira-Lea was enlightened, finding a new perspective on life as well as a strong, renewed focus on her health.